 To provide a consistent benchmark for our tests, we commission third-party engineers to test every mattress in the exact same way.
 You can view the methodology of testing and the APEGA-stamped results document here.

 Without further ado, our Douglas vs Brunswick Mattress Review:

 Douglas and Brunswick are two well-established brands in the Canadian mattress scene.
 Douglas is an eco-friendly foam mattress that caters to sleepers who prefer a more cushiony surface, and Brunswick is a classic Euro-top design for those who prefer the feeling of spring support.

-Brunswick was introduced by GoodMorning.com in late 2018 as a classic spring mattress, made for modern Canadians.
+Brunswick was introduced by GoodMorning.com in late 2018 as a classic hybrid mattress, made for modern Canadians.
 The design, build, and comfort are meant to be refreshingly simple and familiar while cherry picking some of the best innovations in modern mattress making (e.g. hemp-based fabric, zoned pocketed springs).
 The spring-foam hybrid is sold online, compressed in a box, and shipped directly to customers’ doors throughout the country.

 |Delivery, Trial, Returns||Douglas||Brunswick|

 |Shipping cost:||Free shipping||Free shipping|